 21. Principles: Life and Work – Ray Dalio

-Ray Dalio is the founder and co-chairman of Bridgewater Associates, which has become the largest and best performing hedge fund in the world over the last forty years.
-Dalio created a set of principles for his personal and professional life that serves as an operating system for living based on radical honesty and radical transparency thriving within an idea of meritocracy.
+Ray Dalio is the founder and co-chairman of Bridgewater Associates, which has become the largest and best-performing hedge fund globally over the last forty years.
+Dalio created a set of principles for his personal and professional life that serves as an operating system for living based on radical honesty and radical transparency, thriving within an idea of meritocracy.

 Ray Dalio has appeared on the Time 100 list of the most influential people globally and the Bloomberg Markets list of the 50 most influential people.